d3x7r0/sukurapa/README.md

-        "statsFile": "stats.csv", // The output file for the statistics (mandatory) "deleteOnStart": false // whether to delete the files before starting (default: false) "separator": ",", // The data separator (default: comma) "lineSeparator": "\n" // The line separator (default: new line) }
+        "statsFile": "stats.csv", // The output file for the statistics (mandatory) "deleteOnStart": false // whether to delete the files before starting (default: false) "separator": ",", // The data separator (default: comma) "lineSeparator": "\n", // The line separator (default: new line) "arraySeparator": ";" // The array separator (default: semicolon) }
 }
 ```